-The Free State of Jones movie will be released on June 24, 2016.
+The Free State of Jones movie was released on June 24, 2016.
 Read the real history at the Smithsonian Magazine.

 The Museum of Mississippi History and the Mississippi Civil Rights Museum will both open in 2017.
 Learn more at www.2mississippimuseums.com.

 2017 marks the bicentennial of the state of Mississippi.
 The 2017 annual meeting of the Mississippi Historical Society will be March 2-4, 2017 in Gulfport. http://www.historicalsocietyofgulfport.org/the-centennial-plaza-story.html

 Mississippi Historical Society * PO Box 571 * Jackson, MS 39205-0571 * (601) 576-6849 * email firstname.lastname@example.org